Published and Effective as of January 5, 2026.

 1. Overview

-Picflow offers a unique Service for creative collaboration that is designed to allow Users to create, share, collaborate and centralize communication through an interactive online collaboration platform.
-Customer maintains sole control over the types and content of all Customer Content it submits to the Service.
+Picflow offers a Service for creative collaboration designed to allow users to create, share, and centralize communication through an interactive online platform.

 2. The Service